oracle/weblogic-toolkit-ui/documentation/1.0/content/setup/install.md

 Application startup detects Internet connectivity to GitHub.
 If it fails to connect, a `Network Configuration` dialog appears in which you can set or modify your proxy settings, test your changes, and then restart the application.

 Launching the application displays a thorough "Introduction" to the WKT UI.
 Step through it or dismiss it; you can peruse it at any time using `Help > Show Introduction`.

+### Version Updates

+Upon application startup, if a more recent version exists, an Application Update dialog appears with these choices:

+- `Install Now`
+- `Install on Exit`
+    - Not available on MacOS.
+    - Downloads the application and installs it after you exit.
+- `Ignore Update`

+At anytime, you can check for application updates using `Help > Check for WKT UI Updates`.

+For updates to in-application versions of WKT Tools (WebLogic Deploy Tooling and WebLogic Image Tool), select `Help > Check for WKT Tool Updates`.